 Healthcare data breaches are on the rise and present a great risk for organizations and patients alike.
 With insider threats and malicious hackers the main causes of data loss, prevention is something every healthcare organization needs to be concerned about.
 HIPAA violations and loss of consumer trust can hurt the business both in the short and long-term.

 SentinelOne’s Next-Gen security solution, with its focus on autonomous detection and remediation with an easy-to-use console that doesn’t require a dedicated SOC team, can help keep your organization’s data safe.
-SentinelOne is already protecting major healthcare facilities such as Kelsey-Seybold Clinic – with 19 care centers, one sleep center, and half a million patients in Houston – who chose SentinelOne over McAfee, Trend Micro, CrowdStrike, and Cylance Inc.
+SentinelOne is already protecting major healthcare facilities such as Kelsey-Seybold Clinic – with 19 care centers, one sleep center, and half a million patients in Houston – who chose SentinelOne over McAfee, Trend Micro, CrowdStrike, and Cylance Inc. Learn more about Kelsey Seybold at their website.

 If you haven’t tried out the SentinelOne offering yet, click the Free Demo button above and see the difference our solution can make to the security of your business.